Kyjor/StaticCompilerGame.jl/README.md

 ```

 ### 2. Build for Web (WASM)
 - Make sure Emscripten is installed and `emcc` is in your PATH.
+Instructions here: https://emscripten.org/docs/getting_started/downloads.html
 - Run:
 ```bash
 # Remember, julia 1.10 or below